AmbiJesse/8-Week-SQL-Challenge/README.md

 ```

 ## Case Study Solutions
 To solve the case study problems, I set up and used my own PostgreSQL server to host the tables provided in each challenge.
-Each case study solution can be found here.
+Each case study solution can be found here:
 - [Case Study #1: Danny's Diner](https://github.com/AmbiJesse/8-Week-SQL-Challenge/blob/main/case-study-1-dannys-diner.md)

 ## Topics Required to Solve Problems: